 Once you reach your out-of-pocket maximum, including the deductible, your Medicare Advantage plan pays 100% of covered healthcare expenses for the remainder of the year.
 Unlike an MA plan, Original Medicare doesn’t have a maximum spending limit and there is no cap on your annual out-of-pocket costs.

-If you’d like to keep Original Medicare (Part A & B), but want more predictable, albeit higher, monthly premiums, a Medicare Supplement plan (Medigap Plans), is an alternative to Medicare Advantage.
+If you’d like to keep Original Medicare (Part A & B), but want more predictable, albeit potentially higher monthly premiums, a Medicare Supplement plan (Medigap Plans), is an alternative to Medicare Advantage.

 Not sure which is best for you?
 Have a local Medicare agent guide you to the optimal health insurance plan for your health needs and budget.
 Call (623) 223-8884.